 The process involved in determining trademark infringement damages works as follows, in a general sense.

 - Profit disgorgement is the determination of the profits of the defendant.
 The costs of doing business, in general, must also be specifically determined and excluded, as must any profits which have nothing to do with the trademark being infringed upon.

 - Lost profits need to be evaluated with regard to the plaintiff.
 Had there been no infringement, what would the plaintiff’s profits have been?
 Would they have had the capacity to earn those profits themselves, or did the defendant exceed the plaintiff’s capabilities?

 - Profit apportionment is a legal term which refers to the determination of damages, based upon the aforementioned determinations.
 It is based upon the resulting evaluation of what portion of the defendant’s profits are owed to the plaintiff, versus what would have gone to the defendant regardless of any trademark infringement.

-Damage being incurred by otherwise unrelated trademarks and their associated brands is difficult to evaluate, but it becomes one more thing that the plaintiff needs to be able to maintain in court – if they wish to be fairly compensated for the damage that has been done to them.
+The damage being incurred by otherwise unrelated trademarks and their associated brands is difficult to evaluate, but it becomes one more thing that the plaintiff needs to be able to maintain in court – if they wish to be fairly compensated for the damage that has been done to them (damage award).

-If you have need of a free trademark infringement damages consultation, Contact Rogers DVS today, and Graham Rogers will personally respond to your inquiry ASAP.
+If you have need of a consultation, Contact EisnerAmper today, and we will personally respond to your inquiry ASAP.